Cnemus: Second Naval Battle at Naupactus

 With the arrival of the three Spartan commissioners at Cyllene, Phormio began to prepare his ships for a second naval battle.
 Cnemus now had seventy-seven ships under his command and set anchor at Achaean Rhium.
 Phormio, with the same twenty ships from his victory at Naupactus, set anchor at Molycrian Rhium, directly across the Spartans at the mouth of the Crisaean Gulf.
 Aware that Phormio had sent to Athens for reinforcements, Cnemus and the other Spartan commanders sought to engage the Athenians as soon as possible.
 They also desired to wage the battle between the Rhia, so that the Athenians would be unable to employ the same strategy they had used at the first battle of Naupactus.
 Seeing that the Spartan troops were afraid of the prospect of battle, however, Cnemus and the Spartan commanders had to give a speech of encouragement to their troops before they could begin the engagement.
 The speech largely consisted of extolling the Spartans’ native valor and their superiority of numbers, as well as blaming the previous defeat at Naupactus on bad luck and the Spartans’ lack of naval experience.

 Because Cnemus and the Spartan commanders desired to wage the battle in the narrows between the Rhia, they ordered their ships to sail towards Corinth in the hope that Phormio would interpret their departure as a move to attack the now-unguarded Naupactus and would follow them into the narrows.
 It is not clear whether this was Cnemus’ plan or the plan of one of his advisers; nonetheless, Cnemus was responsible for agreeing to implement the plan.
 Phormio, taking the Spartans’ bait, ordered his ships to sail along the shore, in single file, towards Naupactus.
 Taking advantage of the Athenians’ exposed position, the Spartans quickly turned their formation, hoping to cut the Athenians off before they reached Naupactus.
-Eleven of the Athenian ships escaped the Spartans’ maneuver; nine ships were disabled by the Spartans.
+Eleven of the Athenian ships escaped the Spartans’ manoeuvre; nine ships were disabled by the Spartans.